AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 > Note: `contracts` is read-only because contract deployments are not handled by the AVM

 The **accrued substate**, as coined in the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper), contains information that is accrued throughout transaction execution to be "acted upon immediately following the transaction."
 These are append-only arrays containing state that is not relevant to other calls or transactions.
-Similar to world state, if a message call succeeds, its substate is appended to its calling context, but if it fails its substate is dropped by its caller.
+Similar to world state, if a contract call succeeds, its substate is appended to its calling context, but if it fails its substate is dropped by its caller.

 ```
 AccruedSubstate {